 But in the present day, it is one of the most beautiful landmarks in France and the entire world as a whole.

-21. It’s illegal to distribute images of the Eiffel tower at night
+27. It’s illegal to distribute images of the Eiffel Tower at night

 I am sure this is one of the facts on Paris France that most people overlook.
-It is considered illegal to distribute these photos because the 200,000 lights that illuminate in the night are considered a work of art that is copyrighted by the artists.
+It is considered illegal to distribute these photos because the 200,000 lights that illuminate at night are considered a work of art that is copyrighted by the artists.

-So try not to clash with the French law by not distributing night photos of the Eiffel tower even if they’re taken by you.
+So try not to clash with French law by not distributing night photos of the Eiffel Tower even if they’re taken by you.

 And when I say distribute, I don’t mean posting those photos on your social media — that is totally legal.
 But what is illegal is printing those photos and selling them.

-22. The Eiffel tower is the most valuable icon in Europe
+28. The Eiffel Tower is the most valuable icon in Europe